r-sherwood/IP-Lists-1/README.md

+# IP Lists

 ## Purpose

-Some simple IP lists to use in firewall tools like pfBlockerNG.
+Some simple IP lists to use in firewall tools like [pfBlockerNG](https://docs.netgate.com/pfsense/en/latest/packages/pfblocker.html).
 These lists exist elsewhere but may not be in a format that is useable for me.

 I primarily use these lists to block grey noise in my firewall logs.